Best free PC games to play today

 29. Magic Duels

 Magic: The Gathering is fun, right?
-But what if you could play it from the comfort of your PC?
-Fortunately, that's possible thanks to Magic Duels.
-Whether you're a first-time player or a 20-year vet, Duels lets you do everything the card game does and more.
-While over 300 new cards are advertised as being attainable throughout the game, there's also a unique story mode where you can experience Magic like never before.
+But what if you could play it from the warmth and comfort of your PC?
+Luckily, Magic Duels will let you do just that.
+Whether you’re a first time player or a 20-year vet, Duels will let you do everything the card game does and more.
+While over 300 new cards are advertised as being attainable throughout the game, there’s also a unique story mode where you can experience Magic like never before.

 If narrative in your card games isn't your cup of tea, there's also a Battle Mode in which you can challenge your friends, a four-player Two-Headed Giant battle and even an offline solo mode you can use for practice against AI.